HelalAbood/Design-3-Helal/README.md

 # Third--Template
-This is my third -template
+This is my third template by using HTML and CSS.

-I've created a lot of sections to more practice.. haven't done yet the design, working on it.
+## Please, Check out the index.html file to see the work, all the responsive of screens done correctly too.

+### Responsive
+Small screens: Width: 768px
+Medium screens: Width: 992px
+Large screens: Width: 1120px.